Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Week 1–4: Initial Dose (2mg)

-What's happening: Your body is adjusting to GLP-1 activation
+What's happening: Body adjusting to GLP-1 activation

 Common side effects:

-• Mild nausea (20-30% of people): Usually occurs 1-2 hours after injection
+• Mild nausea (20–30%): Usually 1–2 hours after injection

-• Reduced appetite (this is desired!)
+• Reduced appetite (desired!)

 • Occasional loose stools